 JEFFERSON WOMEN'S GOLF LEAGUE

-Anytime you have to measure, use your longest club.
+- Anytime you have to measure, use your longest club, other than a putter.

 The flagstick can be tended, pulled or left as is.
-It is no longer a penalty if your ball hits the flagstick.
+A ball is holed if any part of it comes to rest below the level of the lip of the cup.
+It is not a penalty if the ball hits the flagstick.

 When dropping a ball, make the drop from knee-height.